 Who can apply?

-Applicants will normally hold at recognised qualification in a foreign language at UK degree or postgraduate level (or equivalent) or higher.
-Other certificates and diplomas (at degree and postgraduate level) will also be considered on the basis that CIOL is able to determine comparability through UK NARIC.
+Applicants will normally hold at recognised qualification in a language at UK degree or postgraduate level (or equivalent) or higher.
+Other certificates and diplomas (at degree and postgraduate level) will also be considered on the basis that CIOL is able to determine comparability through Ofqual or Ecctis.

-If upgrading from Member (MCIL) you will normally have been a full CIOL Member for at least five years.
+Applicants will have been a full CIOL Member (MCIL) for at least one year.
 You will need to evidence career progression since the date of your admission to show that you fully meet the Admissions Criteria to become a Fellow (see under Quick Links on the right of this page).

 Applicants will be asked to illustrate their professional standing and distinction as a linguist.
 Evidence may include information on any or all of the following: